 All About Boilers

 Boilers serve many purposes in the dry-cleaning industry.
-Their main function is to heat water so it can be used for various purposes, including steaming, ironing, and more.
-Fabricare operations use a large amount of water on a daily basis, so it’s important to have the most reliable and efficient boiler system possible.
-Implementing a condensate unit into your system can help increase your boiler’s efficiency.
+Their main function is to heat water so it can be used for various processes, including steaming, ironing, and cleaning.
+Fabricare operations use a large amount of water daily, making it essential to have the most reliable and efficient boiler system possible.

 How Condensate Units Work

 A condensate receiver captures all of the excess steam and condensation produced by the boiler.
-Once this moisture gathers within the condensate tank, it returns to the boiler so it can be reused.
-This condensate is close in temperature to the boiler’s own heated water and therefore is able to go back into the system without being reheated.
+Once this moisture gathers within the condensate tank, it is returned to the boiler so it can be reused.
+This condensate is close in temperature to the boiler’s own heated water, allowing it to re-enter the system without requiring reheating.
+By recycling this steam, condensate units help maintain a consistent water supply, reduce energy consumption, and lower operational costs, contributing to a more sustainable and efficient boiler system.

 Why Should You Use a Condensate Unit?